tinloof/sanity-kit/packages/sanity-studio/README.md

 #### `seoObjectField`

-A comprehensive SEO object field with configurable sub-fields.
+A comprehensive SEO object field with configurable sub-fields using the `FieldCustomization` system.

 ```tsx
 import {seoObjectField} from "@tinloof/sanity-studio";